EmmanuelBeziat/php-rest-json/README.md

 ### 4. Database

+Create a database to fit your needs, and be sure to edit the `/views` and `/routes/web.php` accordingly.

-The example views are set to work with a MySQL database with this data type:
+These example views are set to work with a MySQL database with this data type:

 ```sql
 --